tinesoft/ngx-wow/README.md

   }

   ngOnInit() {
-    // subscribe to WOW observable to react when an element is revealed this.wowSubscription = this.wowService.itemRevealed$.subscribe(
+    // you can subscribe to WOW observable to react when an element is revealed this.wowSubscription = this.wowService.itemRevealed$.subscribe(
       (item:HTMLElement) => {
         // do whatever you want with revealed element